 So, what does this mean?

-It means that even once someone subscribes to your email list, you will have to work hard to get their attention.
+It means that even once your target audience subscribes to your email marketing list, you will have to work hard to get their attention.

 Even if you nail your subject line, you might be stuck with a lot of people opening your emails, but never taking any action.
 Why could this be?